Key Law Licence benefits

 Retain digitised copies beyond termination of the licence and for as long as required to retain records of actual and contemplated legal proceedings

-Discover how CLA can support your organisation to Copy, Right
+Discover how CLA can support your firm to Copy, Right

 Navigating your Law Licence